opaulojr/password-generator/README.md

 ### Nanoid Implementation

-  - Using the **nanoid** library, it's possible to generate random passwords of 21 characters, including numbers, symbols, lowercase, and uppercase letters, creating passwords that are secure enough.
+  - Using the **nanoid** library, it's possible to generate random passwords of 21 characters, including numbers, symbols, lowercase, and uppercase letters, creating passwords that are secure enough

 ---